marlonbarrios/marlonbarrios.github.io/README.md

 Marlon Barrios Solano is a Venezuelan-American epistemic artist, creative technologist, researcher, and educator based in Berlin, blending the realms of dance inprovisation, computation, awareness practices, cognitive science, generative AI and art.
 His approach to art involves a deep exploration and understanding of knowledge systems, particularly how they intersect with embodied cognition, complexity theory and  emergence, generative improvisational movement, creative coding, queerness, computation, and deep learning.
 His work explores the aesthetics of change.

-Marlon creates generative systems with bodies, bits, code and words, allowing for the emergence of complex patterns and behaviors from simple rules or/and massive AI models.
-This process reflects his interest in how knowledge and understanding can evolve and performs from the interactions within these systems interfaced and entangled with cognitive entities.
+Marlon creates generative systems with synthetic video and images, bodies, bits, code and text, allowing for the emergence of complex patterns and behaviors from simple rules or/and massive AI models.
+This process reflects his interest in how knowledge and understanding can evolve and performs from the interactions within these systems interfaced and recursivelly entangled with cognitive entities.

 Since last year, he inscorporates deep learning into his work, Marlon uses genertaiuve AI as medium for exploring and expressing complex ideas and play with their dynamics.
 His projects often serve as a platform for questioning the nature of cognition, creativity, and the interplay between te human and more than human.